MediaComem/comem-archidep/subjects/unix-networking/README.md

 <p class='center'><img class='w50' src='images/localhost.jpg' /></p>

+#### 0.0.0.0 is everyone

+You will sometimes encounter  [`0.0.0.0`][0000].
+This is not an actual IP address.

+One computer can have several IP addresses.
+Processes that listen for incoming requests (e.g. a database or a web server) generally allow you to **restrict which IP address they can be reached on**.
+You may only want to accept requests to one specific address.

+When you want to allow anyone to reach the process on any IP address the computer may have, you can sometimes use **`0.0.0.0`** as a special notation that means "**all IP addresses on the local machine**".
+The IPv6 equivalent is `::`.

 #### Network address translation

 [Network address translation (NAT)][nat] is a method of **remapping one IP address space into another** as traffic goes through a routing device.